 Quiet Residential Streets of Kotor’s Old Town

-While it was enjoyable to people (and cat) watch on the bustling streets and piazzas, I took solace in having some quiet moments wandering through the more residentials parts of Kotor.
-More than 3,000 residents currently live within the walls of Kotor’s Old Town.
+While it was enjoyable to people (and cat) watch on the bustling streets and piazzas, I took solace in having some quiet moments wandering through the more residential parts of Kotor.
+I really loved taking peeks into the pretty little courtyards for example.
+About 3,000 residents currently live within the walls of Kotor’s Old Town.

 Dining Spots Around Kotor’s Old Town